Pantry helping to tackle food insecurity

 Food insecurity is a problem that impacts people across the world.
 College students are no exception.

-Help in improving these statistics came in the form of an on-campus food pantry.
+Help in improving these statistics has come in the form of an on-campus food pantry.

-Located in the Student Resource center, S215, the pantry is easily accessible.
-There are non-perishable items available to students in addition to ready made meals prepared by culinary students.
+Located in the Student Resource Center, S215, the pantry is easily accessible.
+There are non-perishable items available to students, as well as ready made meals prepared by culinary students.
 These meals can be warmed-up later at the student’s convenience.

 The impact of the food pantry has been felt immediately since its opening last November in 2021.